Mahishashemirani/Deep-Learning/Stock Prediction with LSTM/README.md

    - Create **rolling windows** of past data to feed into the LSTM for prediction.

 2. **LSTM Model Architecture**
-   - Input: Sequence of stock prices over a window (8 days).
+   - **Input**: Sequence of stock prices over a window (8 days).
+For this project, we used **Gold price data** from **2020 to 2024** to train the LSTM model.
+The historical gold prices were divided into **rolling windows**, allowing the model to learn sequential dependencies and predict future prices based on past trends.
+Each window serves as input, with the corresponding next time step used as the target.
    - **Hidden Layers**: LSTM layers to capture temporal dependencies.
    - **Output Layer**: A dense layer that predicts the stock price for the next time step.